Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 • For simple programs, wait is sufficient.

-• When complex process management (controlling specific child processes or asynchronous handling) is needed, use waitpid.
+• When complex process management (control of specific child processes or asynchronous processing) is required, use waitpid.

-Using a signal handler allows the parent process to automatically reap a child’s termination status without explicitly calling wait.
-This prevents zombie processes while keeping the parent’s code concise.
+Using a signal handler allows the parent process to automatically collect the child process’s termination status without explicitly calling wait.
+This prevents zombie processes while keeping the parent process’s code concise.

 3. Thorough error handling

-wait and waitpid are system calls, so errors can occur.
-Check the return value of every call and handle errors appropriately.
+Since wait and waitpid are system calls, errors may occur.
+Check the return value of every call and handle it appropriately.

 pid_t pid = wait(NULL);